Insights

 The DANE protocol offers a solution to this by authenticating email servers using DNSSEC.
 However, its global adoption is less than 50%.
 Critically, even if DANE is universally adopted, it doesn't ascertain the actual sender or the authorized reader of the email.
 The lack of two-factor authentication (2FA) for email only amplifies this risk.
 While 2FA is a common security measure in many services, it is rarely implemented in email communication, leading to potential unauthorized access and data breaches, and falling short of DORA's stringent security mandates.

-How to make email compliant with DORA
+How to meet DORA compliance

 As data regulations and frameworks continue to evolve, financial institutions must fortify their email security to ensure compliance, and protect their clients, employees, and reputations.